-Erosion and flooding in West Africa’s coastal areas from Mauritania to Gabon severely threaten people’s livelihoods, safety and investments.
+Coastal erosion and flooding in West Africa severely threaten people’s communities, livelihoods, safety and investments.
 Stronger storms and rising seas are wiping out homes, roads and buildings that have served as landmarks for generations.
-Beaches no longer have sand, mangroves are deforested and populations are even more vulnerable to the impact of climate change.
-With their homes swept out to sea and fishing limited, people have no choice but to move away to make a living—a trend that is breaking up communities and changing the social fabric of lives for future generations.
+Some beaches are deeply mined for sand, protective mangroves are deforested, and people are increasingly vulnerable to the impact of climate change.
+Some residents have no choice but to move away—a trend that is breaking up communities and changing the social fabric for future generations.

-Every year, an average of 500,000 people living along West Africa’s coastline are threatened by floods and aggravated coastal erosion, with economic losses estimated at more than 2 percent of gross domestic product (GDP).
-In some areas, the coastline is eroding by as much as 10 meters or more per year.
-In 2016, about a third of the region’s population (122 million) lived in areas of an elevation below 5 meters.
+Every year, an average of 500,000 people living along West Africa’s coastline are adversely affected by floods and aggravated coastal erosion.
+In some areas, the coastline is eroding by as much as 20 meters or more per year.
+In 2016, about a third of the region’s population (over 120 million) lived in coastal provinces.

-The coastal erosion and flooding problem is not unique to West Africa.
-It affects countries’ coastlines around the world.
+Coastal erosion and flooding affect coastlines around the world.
 The World Bank Group is the single largest provider of climate and disaster resilience-related investment finance.
 It is a significant player in resilient infrastructure finance through regional programs including, Caribbean Resilience Initiative and Program, Pacific Resilience Program and ongoing national programs; and the Southwest Indian Ocean Risk Assessment and Financing Initiative.
 The Bank has also launched the Small Island States Resilience Initiative.

-While countries have started to act to contain erosion and flooding, their finance needs are enormous.
-Coordinated regional action is needed as efforts to combat erosion in one country can impact the coastline in a neighboring country.
-Collaboration at the policy and technical levels can help countries manage erosion hotspots, and maintain the livelihoods that a healthy coastal ecosystem provides to people and economies.
+While countries have started to act to contain erosion and flooding, there is an urgent need for partners to mobilize financing through coordinated regional action.
+Collaboration at the policy and technical levels helps countries manage erosion hotspots, and maintain the livelihoods that a healthy coastal ecosystem provides to people and economies.

 The WACA program provides countries with access to technical expertise and finance to support sustainable development in the coastal zone, using management of coastal erosion and hazardous flooding as an entry point.
 The World Bank and its partners are pioneering this first-of-its-kind regional approach to address severe coastal erosion.

-Under the WACA Program, a High-Level Investment Platform (WACA Platform) will be launched in 2018 that will crowd in public and private investments, attracting at least $2 billion to address coastal degradation and climate change adaptation.
-A first West Africa Coastal Investment Resilience Project (WACA ResIP) is expected to be approved in early 2018.
-This project is expected to provide $200 million in financing from the World Bank's International Development Association (IDA), the Global Environment Facility, and Nordic Development Fund, and will initially cover six countries (Benin, Cote d’Ivoire, Mauritania, Sao Tome and Principe, Senegal and Togo).
+The first West Africa Coastal Resilience Investment Project (WACA ResIP) was approved by the World Bank in April 2018.
+The financial package includes a credit of $120 million and a grant of $70 million from the World Bank's International Development Association (IDA); and a grant of $20.25 million from the Global Environment Facility. initially cover six countries (Benin, Cote d’Ivoire, Mauritania, Sao Tome and Principe, Senegal and Togo).
 It will work with existing regional institutions, including the West Africa Economic and Monetary Union.

 Key facts & figures